jon-jacky/Piety/editors/README.md

 to accept it.
 To cancel the operation, type '???' by itself, or at the end of the string, then press RETURN.
 (The emacs *C-g* cancel key is not available in *dmacs*.)
+To indicate that the string argument should be the empty string, type three backslashes, '\\\'.
 Some keys invoke functions that can optionally act on a range of lines called the *region*.
 To define the region, type the key *C-space* (press the control key